Chris-Delcuse/TI-Basic_OS-v3.10/SECURITY.md

 I am committed to providing TI-Basic sources, that will not cause difficulties to the user or his hardware.

-This is why you will only find source code in text format.
+This is why, you will only find sources in text format.

 ## Supported Versions